New Clients Email

 Employment Decisions Based on Credit

-Employers frequently obtain a copy of your consumer report in order to run a background check before hiring an employee or for some other employment purpose.
-These consumer reports will frequently contain employment history, criminal history, etc. It is lawful for employers to do this but certain steps must be followed under the Fair Credit Reporting Act (FCRA) to make an employment decision based on credit.
-There are concerns about invasion of privacy of you and your family and corporations must follow those steps if they want to investigate you.
+Employers frequently obtain a copy of your consumer report to run a background check before hiring an employee or for other employment purposes.
+These consumer reports will often contain employment history, criminal history, etc. It is lawful for employers to do this, but specific steps must be followed under the Fair Credit Reporting Act (FCRA) to make an employment decision based on credit.
+There are concerns about the invasion of your privacy and that of your family, and corporations must follow those steps if they want to investigate you.

 Credit reporters and background check services are frequently over-inclusive about data and information in reports.
-An individual with a similar name or a similar social security number might have their criminal charges included in your record.
+An individual with a similar name or social security number might have their criminal charges included in your record.
 A family member’s credit issues might be included with yours.
-These types of mistakes are not acceptable.
-Consumer reporters must use reasonable procedures to assure maximum possible accuracy of your personal, private information.
+These types of background check issues are not acceptable.
+Consumer reporters must use reasonable procedures to ensure your private information’s maximum possible accuracy.

 Our firm handles cases where our clients have an employment decision based on credit checks or due to an inaccurate criminal record.
-All consultations on Fair Credit Reporting Act cases are free and we always take FCRA cases on a contingency basis, meaning no attorney fees are owed unless we recover compensation for you.
+We take FCRA cases on a contingency basis, meaning no attorney fees are owed unless we recover compensation for you.
+Our team of experienced credit reporting attorneys can provide you with the legal support you need.
+Contact us for a free consultation.
+We represent clients across North and South Carolina from our offices in Raleigh, Charlotte, and Fayetteville.